Global MPLS Limits Centrient

-As with many enterprises, the IT team at DSM Sinochem Pharmaceuticals (DSP) grew tired of the limitations of MPLS.
-Performance across the company’s 10-site, global network was for the most part “solid,” says Matthieu Cijsouw Global IT Manager at DSP.
+As with many enterprises, the IT team at DSM Centrient Pharmaceuticals grew tired of the limitations of MPLS.
+Performance across the company’s 10-site, global network was for the most part “solid,” says Matthieu Cijsouw Global IT Manager at Centrient.
 But as the applications’ capacity requirements grew, increasingly the MPLS service was becoming congested.

 “Users noticed that MPLS was slow.
 It took a long time for them to open documents,” he says.

 The high cost of MPLS bandwidth made upgrading global bandwidth unrealistic.
 “MPLS was about 4x more than Cato for a quarter of the bandwidth,” he says.